 Every elected member or external appointee has a number of professional and personal interests.
 Conflicts of interest at times cannot be avoided and can arise without anyone being at fault.
 They need not cause problems when they are promptly disclosed and well managed.

-At the beginning of each triennium elected members are asked to disclose interests and these are held within the Elected Members Interests Register 2016-2019.
-‘Interests’ is also a standing item in all meeting agendas as this is considered best practice.
+At the beginning of each triennium elected members are asked to disclose interests and these are held within the Elected Members Interests Register 2022-2025.
+‘Interests’ is also a standing item in all meeting agendas as this is considered good practice.

 The Local Authorities (Members’ Interests) Act 1968 has two main purposes:

 - ensuring that members are not affected by personal motives when they participate in decisions of their local authority, and